Malaysia top court upholds ex-PM Najib's graft conviction - KESQ

 Associated Press

-The five-member Federal Court panel said it unanimously found the high court judge was right in his judgment and that Najib’s appeal was “devoid of any merits.”
-The court affirmed Najib’s conviction and sentence.
+The five-member Federal Court panel said it found the High Court judge was right in his judgment and that Najib’s appeal was “devoid of any merits.”

+“This is a simple and straightforward case of abuse of power, criminal breach of trust and money laundering,” said Chief Justice Maimun Tuan Mat, who read out the verdict.

+“We are unable to conclude that any of the findings of the High Court, as affirmed by the Court of Appeal, were perverse or plainly wrong so as to warrant appellate intervention.
+We agree that the defense is so inherently inconsistent and incredible that it does not raise a reasonable doubt on the prosecution case,” she said.

 1MDB was a development fund that Najib set up shortly after taking power in 2009.
 Investigators allege at least $4.5 billion was stolen from the fund and laundered by Najib’s associates.
 Najib was found guilty in 2020 of abuse of power, criminal breach of trust and money laundering for illegally receiving $9.4 million from SRC International, a former unit of 1MDB.

-Najib, 69, has maintained he is innocent and has been out on bail pending his appeals.
-Just before the court delivered its verdict, he stood up in the dock to make a statement protesting the top court’s refusal last week to delay the appeal to let his newly appointed lawyers prepare for the case.
+Najib, 69, has maintained he is innocent and had been out on bail pending his appeals.
+Just before the court delivered its verdict, he stood up in the dock to make a statement protesting the top court’s series of refusals last week to postpone the appeal hearings.

 Najib said he felt he was “unfairly treated” and that his case has been rushed through.
 He pointed out that a leaked verdict by the Federal Court had been posted on a website and said if this was true, it would be the a “judicial misconduct of the highest order.”

-But Chief Justice Maimun Tuan Mat said the appeal hearings had ended because Najib’s lawyers refused to make any new arguments to protest not being given more time to prepare.
-She then read out the court’s verdict.
+But Maimun said the appeal hearings had ended because Najib’s newly appointed lawyers refused to make any new arguments in protest of not being given more time to prepare.

-Najib appeared in shock.
+Najib appeared in shock after the verdict was read.
 He was immediately surrounded by his family and supporters.

-The verdict came after a series of attempts by Najib to prolong the case.

 Maimun, Malaysia’s first female chief justice who was appointed in 2019, has come under attack on social media from Najib’s supporters.
 Police arrested a man over the weekend in connection with death threats made against Maimun.
 Hundreds of Najib’s supporters gathered outside the court in a show of support.